2023-24 Tuition Rates

 Based upon test scores, transcripts, recommendations and an initial review of all Grade 9 first-round applications, the Upper School Admissions Committee will select a group of merit scholarship semi-finalists from among those students whose applications will be accepted.

 Semi-finalists receive a notification with their acceptance letters and are invited back to campus for a round of formal interviews with the Merit Scholarship Committee, which chooses merit award winners.

 Note: Merit Scholarships are not awarded based on athletic interest, involvement or excellence.
-The Ohio High School Athletic Association’s bylaws forbid athletic scholarships.
+The Ohio High School Athletic Association’s (OHSAA) bylaws forbid athletic scholarships.

 Merit Scholarship semifinalists receive grants of $1,500.